cjacker/opensource-toolchain-gd32vf103/README.md

 ## Programming and Debugging with RV-LINK

-RV-LINK is a Chinese firmware similar to Black Magic Probe (BMP).
+RV-LINK is a firmware similar to Black Magic Probe (BMP).
 It need another piece of Longan Nano as a debugging adapter. please refer to https://gitee.com/zoomdy/RV-LINK for more information.